lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Device processing

 The device composes EDHOC message_1 with specific parameters pre-configured, such as EDHOC method.
 The correlation properties (see Section 3.1 of {{I-D.ietf-lake-edhoc}}) are defined by the transport of the messages.
 The static public DH key G_W of the authorization server defines the ECDH curve of the selected cipher suite in SUITES_I.
 As part of the normal EDHOC processing, the device generates the ephemeral public key G_X.
-A new G_X MUST be generated for each execution of the protocol.
 The ephemeral key G_X is reused in the ECIES scheme, see {{U-W}}.

 The device sends EDHOC message_1 with EAD_1 as specified in {{U-W}}.